-https://research-and-innovation.ec.europa.eu/strategy/strategy-2020-2024/our-digital-future/open-science/european-open-science-cloud-eosc en appropriately.
-Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
-Indicative budget The total indicative budget for the topic is EUR 77.00 million.
+Call: Partnerships in Health (2025) Specific conditions Indicative budget The total indicative budget for the topic is EUR 77.00 million.
 Type of Action Programme Co-fund Action Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The proposal must be submitted by the coordinator of the consortium funded under topic HORIZON-HLTH-2022-DISEASE-03-01: "European partnership fostering a European Research Area (ERA) for health research".
 This eligibility condition is without prejudice to the possibility to include additional partners.
+The proposed EU contribution of Phase 2 devoted to activities related to funding multi-country Investigator-Initiated Clinical Studies must be between 60% and 70% of the EU contribution of Phase 2.
 In recognition of the opening of the US National Institutes of Health's programmes to European researchers, any legal entity established in the United States of America is eligible to receive Union funding.
 Because the US contribution will be considered for the calculation of the EU contribution to the partnership, the concerned consortium of research funders from eligible EU Members States and Associated Countries must expressly agree to this participation.
 Award criteria The criteria are described in General Annex D. The following exceptions apply: The thresholds for each criterion will be 4 (Excellence), 4 (Impact) and 4 (Implementation).
 The cumulative threshold will be 12.
 Procedure The procedure is described in General Annex F. The following exceptions apply: If the proposal is successful, the next stage of the procedure will be grant agreement amendment preparations.
 If the outcome of amendment preparations is an award decision, the coordinator of the consortium funded under topic HORIZON-HLTH-2022-DISEASE-03-01: "European partnership fostering a European Research Area (ERA) for health research" will be invited to submit an amendment to the grant agreement, on behalf of the beneficiaries.
-Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: This action is intended to be implemented in the form of an amendment of the grant agreement concluded pursuant to Article 24(2) of the Horizon Europe Regulation.
-For the additional activities covered by this action:

-The funding rate is 30% of the eligible costs.
-Beneficiaries may provide financial support to third parties (FSTP).
+Legal and financial set-up of The rules are described in General Annex G. The following exceptions apply: the Grant Agreements This action is intended to be implemented in the form of an amendment of the grant agreement concluded pursuant to Article 24(2) of the Horizon Europe Regulation.
+For the additional activities covered by this action: • The funding rate is 30% of the eligible costs. • Beneficiaries may provide financial support to third parties (FSTP).
 The support to third parties can only be provided in the form of grants.
 Financial support provided by the participants to third parties is one of the primary activities of this action in order to be able to achieve its objectives.
-The EUR 60 000 threshold provided for in Article 204(a) of the Financial Regulation No 2018/1046 does not apply.
-The maximum amount of FSTP to be granted to an individual third party is EUR 10 million.
-This amount is justified since provision of FSTP is the primary activity of this action and it is based on the extensive experience under predecessors of this partnership.
+Given the novelty of funding multi-country clinical studies which can result in different strategies being implemented (e.g. a few projects with relatively hight budget per partner) and taking into consideration that clinical studies entail very high costs, the maximum amount to be granted to each third party is EUR 10.00 million for the duration of the partnership.
+However, if the objectives of the action would otherwise be impossible or overly difficult (and duly justified in the proposal) the maximum amount may be higher.
 The starting date of the grant awarded under this topic may be as of the submission date of the application.
 Applicants must justify the need for a retroactive starting date in their application.
 Costs incurred from the starting date of the action may be considered eligible (and will be reflected in the entry into force date of the amendment to the grant agreement).
 Total indicative budget The total indicative budget for the duration of the co-funded Partnership is EUR 110 million.